AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/request-course.rst

-To get started with a course, please read the below list and describe your needs from the relevant items (contact address is at the bottom of this page).
+To get started with a course, please read the below list and describe your needs from the relevant items, and contact guru@cs.aalto.fi.
 Don't worry too much about understanding or answering everything perfectly, just let us know what you want to accomplish and we will guide you to what you need.